juristr/juristr.github.com/_posts/2016-02-10-debugging-angular2-console.md

 _"Angular 2 is running in the development mode.
 Call enableProdMode() to enable the production mode."_

-In fact, whenever you deploy your application you should **disable debugging information** and switch into **production mode**.
-You can do that like this:
+Hence, whenever you deploy your application in a production environment you should **disable debugging information** and switch into **production mode**.
+You can do it like this:

 ```
 ...